The Paper Horn by Inlow Sound

 Picture

-Well, there I am looking tired and pleased that this project has reached completion.
-I began this project when my brother, who is the drummer in his Christian rock band, proposed that I design and fabricate a bass horn for his band's PA system.
+Well, there I am looking tired, but pleased that this project has reached completion.
+I began this quest when my brother, who is the drummer in his Christian rock band, PureFusion, proposed that I design and fabricate a bass horn for his band's PA system.
 Needless to say, I jumped at the opportunity.

 Picture

 I tweaked the software to get the smoothest SPL curve, a strong impulse response, great extension, and still be reasonably easy to fabricate.
-Even though the SPL graph depicts the low end roll off at 35hz (3 db down), I think the horn, when corner loaded, is capable of far greater extension.
-I fired it up with a mere 125 watts and played a test CD used for car subwoofer testing.
+Even though the SPL graph depicts the low end roll off at 35hz (3 db down), I think the horn, when corner loaded (especially when against a concrete wall), is capable of far greater extension.
+I fired it up with a mere 125 watts and played a CD used for testing car sub-woofers.
 I heard all the synthesizer bass notes; nothing seemed weak, or absent.
-Another bonus came in the form of "punch" -- this baby slammed so hard that the entire warehouse space, and the interior offices as well, came alive with concert level bass, and it did so with 125 watts.
+Another bonus came in the form of "punch" -- this baby slammed so hard that the entire warehouse space, and the interior offices as well, came alive with concert level bass--I couldn't help but wonder what would happen with a 1000 watts.

 Picture